kylelang/TiU-Exam-Merge/README.md

 ## Scoring Notes

 The program will ask if the instructor has provided a custom scoring scheme.
-After responding in the affirmative, you must supply a lookup table defining the custom scoring scheme.
+If you respond in the affirmative, you will be asked to supply a lookup table defining the custom scoring scheme.
 This lookup table must:

 1. Be a CSV file